darktjm/auis/README.md

       inefficient.
 Instead, document space ownership.
 For example, if a function takes a string, it's likely the string is a constant whose lifetime is the program lifetime anyway, so why duplicate it?
+      Similarly, if the most common usage is to pass static storage, such as for structural initialization descriptors, why not take ownership without duplication?

     - One of the first things I introduced was UNUSED, which is a compiler-specific macro, in violation of AndrewCoding.ez.
 I have